Month 12, Day 26, Saturday 7:00 a.m.

 “Eighteen gold for the sempervivum, forty-three for the mandrake.”

-The surprised rise of Sebastien’s eyebrows was real.
+Sebastien didn’t have to fake the surprised rise of her eyebrows.
 “Really?
 My master said he got a sempervivum with two offshoots for fifteen gold last month.
 And he expected thirty for the mandrake.
 How old is it?”

 “The mandrake is at least three years old.
 I assure you, my prices are fair.
 Supply for many components has fallen slightly, while demand, if anything, has risen.
 If your master isn’t interested, I’m sure I’ll find another buyer.”

 Sebastien shrugged.
 “Well, I’ll tell him.
-Thank you,” she said.
+Thank you.”

 With a slightly sour smile, the woman sent her off, returning the components to the back room.

-On the way to Oliver’s house, she considered where else she might get those components.
+On the way to Oliver’s house, she considered where else she might acquire what she needed.
 ‘Maybe I could ask Liza where she gets hers.
 Or, if that still doesn’t work, maybe I could pay her a small fee to purchase them on my behalf.’
 The thought of how much the spell might end up costing her was depressing.

 She was still scowling when she reached Oliver’s house, and she slipped up the stairs to his study before the servants could notice and delay her.